paradisec-archive/PARADISEC_workflows/08a_video_processing_HandBrake.md

 ## The HandBrake workspace
 When you open HandBrake, you are prompted to navigate to your video file.
 If HandBrake is already open, just drag and drop a video into the program window.
-You can only select or drag and drop one video at a time (more on batch processing [below]()).
+You can only select or drag and drop one video at a time (jump to [batch processing](https://paradisec-archive.github.io/PARADISEC_workflows/08a_video_processing_HandBrake.html#to-transcode-multiple-videos-in-a-batch) to read about how to transcode more than one video at a time).
 You will then be presented a workspace similar to this one (*HandBrake version 1.6.1 for Mac*):

 <p align="center">
   <img width="500" src="images/HandBrake-main_workspace.png" alt="Screenshot of HandBrake main workspace">